 The Louisiana Indian Heritage Association, a state-wide non-profit organization founded in 1967, is dedicated to the preservation of Native American customs and traditions.

-LIHA has produced to annual powwows for forty-four years and is the oldest on-going organization of its kind in the Southeast region.
+LIHA has produced annual powwows since 1967 and is the oldest on-going organization of its kind in the Southeast region.
 Prior to 1967, it was necessary to travel to Texas or Oklahoma to attend a powwow.
-Most Louisiana Indians had been assimilated into the dominant culture and had lost their identity. lost were ceremonial dances, such as the Stomp Dance, indigenous to Southeastern United States.
-LIHA has played a major role in the revival of traditions among the Louisiana Indians.
-For many, LIHA has been an instrument to rediscover their culture and heritage.
+Most Louisiana Natives had been assimilated into the dominant culture and had lost their identity.
+Lost were cereLonial dances, such as the Stomp Dance, indigenous to Southeastern United States.
+LIHA has played a major role in the revival of traditions among the Louisiana Native Americans.
+LIHA has been an instrument to rediscover their culture and heritage.

 We invite everyone to join and strengthen our organization.

 What is LA.
 Indian Heritage Association Powwow?
 Watch this video: Click Here